sniro84/FSJS-Techdegree-Project10-Full-Stack-App-with-React-and-a-REST-API/readme.md

 The final project in the Full Stack JavaScript Techdegree.

-Description: A two-part full stack application of a school database.
+Description: A two-part full stack application of a school database.<br/>
-Server-side details are in the "/api/" path.
+Server-side details are in the "/api/" path.<br/>
-Client-side details are in the "/client/" path.
+Client-side details are in the "/client/" path. <br/>

-Technologies:
+Technologies:<br/>
-    Server-side: Node + Express + Sequilize ORM
+    Server-side: Node + Express + Sequilize ORM<br/>
-    Client-side: React
+    Client-side: React<br/>